 Amid record homelessness, a Texas think tank tries to upend how states tackle it

-In October, Florida will become the latest state to ban homeless camping.
+In October, Florida will become the latest state to null.
 Starting in January, any city that does not enforce the ban can be sued, by the State Attorney General or by a local business or resident.

 "We're gonna have clean sidewalks.
 We're gonna have clean parks.
-We're gonna have safe streets," said Florida Gov. Ron DeSantis, when he signed the new law in March.
+We're gonna have safe streets," said Florida Gov. Ron DeSantis, when he signed null in March.

 If there are not enough beds available in homeless shelters, the law will also let cities designate their own temporary shelter sites, something former President Trump supports and has called "relocation camps."

-Florida is among a handful of states that has passed tougher laws on homelessness in recent years — including Kentucky and Texas — and lawmakers in about a dozen states have debated such legislation.
-Most all of them are taking guidance from the lobbying arm of a conservative Texas-based think tank, which aims to upend homelessness policies that have had bipartisan support for two decades.
+Florida is among a handful of states that has passed tougher laws on homelessness in recent years — including null and null — and lawmakers in about a dozen states have debated such legislation.
+Most all of them are taking guidance from the lobbying arm of a conservative Texas-based think tank, which aims null that have had bipartisan support for two decades.

 The Cicero Institute was founded by billionaire tech entrepreneur Joe Lonsdale, whose data mining products have been used by the CIA, the U.S. immigration agency, and local police departments.
-He derides a "homeless industrial complex," accusing advocates of prolonging the problem so they can keep their jobs.
+He derides a "homeless industrial complex," null of prolonging the problem so they can keep their jobs.

 "The foremost goal is not to punish," says Devon Kurtz, who oversees Cicero's homelessness policy and pitches its legislation to state lawmakers.
 But he says the common practice known as Housing First — which prioritizes getting people into permanent housing without requiring them to get sober — has made the problem worse.